Text Features: Definition, Examples, and How to Use Them

 When captions are paired with interesting photographs, they spark interest among the readers to read the full text and story.

-When you include other text features such as photos, graphs, and charts in your writing and refuse to add captions below them, then the readers are likely to make their conclusions about those features.
+When you include other text features such as photos, graphs, and charts in your writing and refuse to add captions below them, then the readers are likely to make their own conclusions about those features.

 7. Bolding